“Two Heads Are Better Than One”

 I’m pretty flexible about the relationships I have with my clients.
 Typically, we end up with some variation of these two approaches:

 - The program manager role: This is often a short-term assignment (two or three months), to untangle an urgent turnaround problem.
 I’ll dedicate several days a week to analysis, strategy sessions, meetings with your implementation team, contract reviews, and lots of phone calls.
 I’ll keep you up to date on where the project is going, and discuss our best options for success.
-Moreover, I won’t just leave you with a list of recommendations: I'll make sure your whole team has bought into the new strategy and can keep your outsourcing relationships solidly on track.
+Moreover, I won’t just leave you with a list of recommendations: I'll make sure your whole team has bought into the new strategy and can keep your relationships with global service providers solidly on track.

-- The relationship manager role: For longer term assignments, I’ll commit a specific number of days per month to fine-tuning your existing outsourcing relationships.
+- The relationship manager role: For longer term assignments, I’ll commit a specific number of days per month to fine-tuning your existing relationships.
 I’ll find ways to make your vendors much more productive, train your in-house staff on cross-cultural communication, and referee occasional disputes.
 And as I identify problem areas, you and I will put our heads together to map out great solutions.

 I'm fine with either role... and we can switch from one approach to another as your needs change.